-If you are your prescribed investor rate is a company, incorporated society, PIE, or registered charitable trust 0% a non-resident 28% trust or superannuation scheme your choice of 0%, 17.5%, or 28% testamentary trust your choice of 0%, 10.5%, 17.5%, or 28% joint investor, partnership, or unincorporated society your choice of 0%, 10.5%, 17.5%, or 28%
+If you are your prescribed investor rate is a company, incorporated society, PIE, or registered charitable trust 0% a non-resident 3 28% trust or superannuation scheme your choice of 0%, 17.5%, or $28\%^2$ testamentary trust your choice of 0%, 10.5%, 17.5%, or $28\%^2$ joint investor, partnership, or unincorporated society 1 your choice of 0%, 10.5%, 17.5%, or 28% 2

-- If Unit Holders invest jointly, income will be allocated to the Unit Holder with the highest prescribed investor rate which may impact on their prescribed investor rate in the future.
+- 1 If Unit Holders invest jointly, income will be allocated to the Unit Holder with the highest prescribed investor rate which may impact on their prescribed investor rate in the future.
 If more than one joint Unit Holder has the highest prescribed investor rate, income will be allocated to the joint Unit Holder named first. - 2 If the Unit Holder is a trust and elects the 28% rate, the beneficiaries will be unable to receive PIE income at rates lower than 28%.
-In addition, beneficiaries will not be entitled to a credit for or refund of any excess tax paid. - The non-resident category prevails over the other categories.
+In addition, beneficiaries will not be entitled to a credit for or refund of any excess tax paid. - 3 The non-resident category prevails over the other categories.
 A non-resident will also need to consider the tax implications for the jurisdiction where they are tax resident.

-The funds' tax liability on PIE income allocated to Unit Holders will ordinarily be deducted at the earliest of the following three times by cancelling units equal to the value of the tax liability:
+The funds' tax liability on PIE income allocated to Unit Holders will ordinarily be deducted at the earliest of the following three times by cancelling units (or may adjust a distribution) equal to the value of the tax liability: